tony-shifflett/lessonOne/README.md

 #### DevTools Tabs

 Overall, there are eight main tools available in the Developer Tools.
-You may see people with a few more as you can add custom ones using extensions.
+You may see people with a few more as you can add custom chrome extensions.
 We won't use all of these tabs during the course and the key ones we will familiarize ourself with are:

 - **Elements:** Editing Styles And The DOM
 - **Sources:** A graphical interface to the V8 debugger